BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020_11_13-python-forking-vs-spawn.md

     pool.map(plot_function, args)
 ```

+I made the change, pytest ran to completion and all the tests turned green.
+I was very happy.
+I was now also very curious about `fork` and `spawn`.

+### Fork vs spawn

 See the link above for *why* this works.

+### Why the code was hanging

-The problem is that resources that have been locked by threads in the parent process remain locked when the forked process begins.
+As explained in the linked blog post, the problem is that resources that have been locked by threads in the parent process remain locked when you _fork_ the process.
-However the thread that holds the lock (and would eventually release the
+However, the thread that holds the lock (and would eventually release the
 resource) is not transferred.
 Anything else that needs the resource is stuck waiting and the process hangs.

-#### Fork vs spawn
+Using to _spawn_ results in creation of fresh instances of the resources so
+none of them are in a locked state.

 To understand the difference between "fork" and "spawn", I wrote the script
 below.